Below are the latest immigration updates from the United States and Canada.

 Even with rising numbers of new immigrants to Canada, the employment rate for recent immigrants reached a new high in 2018, according to the Finance Ministry.
 The employment rate for immigrants ages 25 to 54 reached 71 percent in 2018 (its highest level since measurements were first made in 2006).
 The memo attributes the strong numbers to the country’s welcoming attitude toward immigrants and its focus on human capital and employability in immigration policy decisions.

 However, all is not ideal for international migrants in Canada.
-Those entering the country to study abroad might find it difficult to afford tuition and other costs associated with higher education if they are only permitted to work 20 hours per week on a student visa.
+Those entering the country to study abroad might find it difficult to afford tuition and other costs pertaining to higher education if they can only work 20 hours per week on a student visa.
 Some international students are illegally working overtime to support their academic ambitions, and recent cases against them have been making headlines and bringing this issue into a wider national discourse.

 Brown University has published a new paper stating that universities have lowered their graduation standards in recent decades.
-This is largely blamed on the fact that states award funding based on a university’s performance.
+Many critics are blaming the fact that states award funding based on a university’s performance.
 Since the 1990s, college completion rates have risen consistently, even though there has been a decline in the academic preparedness of incoming students and fewer reported study hours.

 However, it is still valuable to hold a college degree from the United States, according to the Federal Reserve Bank of New York.
 Research indicates that individuals with a college degree are likely to earn up to $30,000 USD more per year than workers with only a high school diploma.
 It also suggests that despite rising tuition fees, the return on investment in a college education remains positive, with returns of around 14 percent—far exceeding other investment options.